-The most commonly taught languages in Australian schools are: Japanese, Italian, Indonesian, French, German, and Mandarin.
-Language learning is suffering a major decline in Australia, however: in the 1960s around 40% of all Year 12 students chose to study a second language, but today that number has dropped to only 10%.
-So whilst French, Spanish and Mandarin might typically be considered the most popular languages for Australians to learn, depending on which source you are looking at, Australian linguists will argue that Australia is suffering a major language learning crisis, and that not nearly enough people are interested in learning second languages at all.
+The most commonly taught languages in Australian schools are Japanese, Italian, Indonesian, French, German, and Mandarin.
+Language learning is suffering a major decline in Australia, however.
+In the 1960s, around 40% of all Year 12 students chose to study a second language.
+Today, that number has dropped to only 10%.
+So, French, Spanish and Mandarin might typically be considered the most popular languages for Australians to learn.
+Yet, depending on which source you are looking at, Australian linguists will argue that Australia is suffering a major language learning crisis and that not nearly enough people are interested in learning second languages at all.

 Spanish is the only language in the UK that is consistently showing an increase in interest for students to learn.
-French and German, the other two common choices for secondary school students to choose from, have both seen sharp declines, with the argument that Spanish is seen as a more ‘global’ language and therefore more useful than either French or German.
+French and German, the other two common choices for secondary school students, have both seen sharp declines, with the argument that Spanish is seen as a more ‘global’ language and therefore more useful than either French or German.

-Interest in Mandarin is also on the increase for UK language learners; it is the second most popular language online, and has the largest number of speakers worldwide, so it’s fair to say that demand for Mandarin is high.
+Interest in Mandarin is also on the increase for UK language learners.
+It is the second most popular language online and has the largest number of speakers worldwide.
+So, it’s fair to say that the demand for Mandarin is high.

 Okay, so it’s possible that some of the languages mentioned above are quite predictable.
 How about some popular languages you weren’t expecting?